Tips from other carers

 - Get the right advice quickly

-- Don’t be afraid to stand up for yourself
+- Don’t be afraid to ask for more help

 Chat to everyone locally and ask people for help.
 Try your GP practice nurse and local carers’ organisations.
 John